I. Morphology and Anatomy (Terms of Form)

 - Eggs with a predictable, 'clean', but often flat taste.
 Used as a base for receptor calibration.

-- Eggs with an emphasis on grain supplementary feeding (corn, wheat).
-Bright, understandable, 'yellow'.
+- Eggs with an emphasis on grain feed (corn, wheat).
+Bright, approachable, 'yellow'.

 - Yard Wild